VM4rio/VM4rio/README.md

 - 👋 Hi, I’m @VM4rio
-- 👀 I’m interested in ICT / Scriptin / HomeLab
+- 👀 I’m interested in ICT / Scripting / HomeLab
 - 🌱 I’m currently learning Security and Compliance, Identity Management and also other IT cool stuffs.

 <!---